Table of Contents

 General Pediatrics Fellowship at Johns Hopkins

-• Provide three letters of recommendation, one being from your Program Director if you’re a current resident
+• A strong academic background and three recommendation letters (one from your Program Director if you’re a current resident)

 How to Make Your Fellowship Application Stand Out

-Be prepared
+Be prepared.

 Pros and Cons of a Medical Fellowship